JujuAdams/painfully-learned-lessons/README.md

 &nbsp;

+### The game is crashing to desktop without an error message.

+Try running the game in YYC to generate a C++ project, and then run the generated solution file through Visual Studio's debugger.
+This'll hopefully point you in the right direction.
+Even if you can't solve the problem, it'll make for a more informative bug report to YYG.

+&nbsp;

 ### My `fps_real` is high but `fps` is low (performance is bad).
 `fps_real` only measures what you're doing on the CPU.
 You're likely GPU-bound.
 Turn off graphical effects, reduce rendering resolution, draw less to the screen.
 Use RenderDoc to identify particular pain points.